pengdongliang/geojson-us/README.md

 # geojson-us
-All geojson in the United States
+The latest geojson of the United States on the entire network

 # website
 > [preview or draw geojson](https://geojson.io)